Palma de Mallorca and Barcelona, Spain with Kids

 After dinner you are brought to a room where the flamenco show is.
 We got a front seat on the side.

-We enjoyed the show but once them men came on Olivia (3yrs old) got scared.
+We enjoyed the show but once them men came on our daughter (3yrs old) got scared.
 The wailing of the men was frightening.
 Flamenco as they described is supposed to be emotional.
-Half way in we left as we didn’t want it to effect how Olivia viewed travel and new experiences.
+Half way in we left as we didn’t want it to effect how our daughter viewed travel and new experiences.
 I would recommend it for families of children 5 and older as our 4.5-year-old was fine.
 I should mention our daughter is sensitive to loud noises too.

 Friday, was our only full day in Barcelona.
 Our hotel included breakfast.
 Afterward, we headed to the Mercado de La Boqueria market which was near our hotel with an entrance from La Rambla.
 We grabbed fresh fruit and look around at the interesting items.
 We headed to Sagrada Familia via the subway.